xStar2222/VSCThemeNotepad/README.md

-# VSC Theme Notebook
+# VSC Theme Notepad
-A quick notebook I made that slightly resembles Visual Studio Code.
+A quick notepad I made that slightly resembles Visual Studio Code.
 Made it so I didn't have to use Google Docs.
 ***
 Download Here: https://cdn.discordapp.com/attachments/1083622718919933994/1099403635164729456/notepad.exe